-1 Another factor driving the need for engineering judgment is the increasingly varied mixture of legacy DER equipment from different era standards.
+&lt;sup>1 Another factor driving the need for engineering judgment is the increasingly varied mixture of legacy DER equipment from different era standards.
 Currently national standards do not exist to address interconnection engineering considerations that may arise due the mix of current and legacy technology.
 For example, a portion of the Area EPS with legacy inverters and advanced inverters will respond differently to abnormal conditions when compared to apportion of the Area EPS that contains only advanced inverters.
-Legacy inverters are grandfathered in under the standards under which they were installed.
+Legacy inverters are exempt from meeting updated standards that were approved for interconnection as stated in the Interconnection Agreement.